 As is the case with most pain, the answer begins with the least invasive remedy.
 The most comfortable solution is bed rest.
 Unfortunately, it is also the least productive for three reasons: 1) Though relieving pressure, you are not getting any work done.
 2) Sleeping during the day interferes with rest during the night.
 Insomnia can lead to drug dependency.
 3) Muscles that support the spine can atrophy.
 This puts more stress on the spine when you need to lift or bend.

-Commonly, modified duty is suggested for disc inflammation.
+Modified duty is often treatment for disc inflammation.
 Non-prescription anti-inflammatory drugs can reduce swelling.
 Get up from sitting or lying down every two hours and walk for 10 to 20 minutes.
-For five to 10 minutes per day perform stretching and exercises like planking to strengthen your core muscles and squats to strengthen your quads.
+Five to 10 minutes per day, stretch and plank to strengthen your core muscles.
+Squats to strengthen your quads.
 Avoid lifting packages over 20 pounds and when necessary to bend, use your knees instead of your back.
 To lessen low back pain, select a chair with good lumbar support when sitting.

 Don’t expect immediate healing.
 Wear a back brace if necessary.
-Monitor how you feel every couple of months.
+Assess how you feel every couple of months.
 Some pregnant women experience significant relief with Kinesio taping.
-If the pain continues to interfere with daily activities after six months, your physician may offer prescription medication.
+If the pain continues to interfere with daily activities after six months, your physician may offer a prescription.
 After a year or so of little improvement, an epidural may be suggested.
 If you are an athlete or your job involves physical labor, the schedule for recommending an epidural may be much shorter.
-The gelatinous cortisone sticks to the inflamed disc for time-released localized anti-inflammatory medication at the source of the pain.
+The gelatinous cortisone sticks to inflamed discs for time-released localized anti-inflammatory medication at the source of the pain.
 This treatment has brought relieve to some patients for a year or two.
 (Caution: Cortisone has adverse reactions with repeated use.)

 Discitis is an infection in the intervertebral disc space that may spread hematologically from a urinary or respiratory infection or from a post-operative staph infection.
-It can be caused due to spinal tuberculosis.
+Spinal tuberculosis can be provide a genesis.

 Different terms may be used to describe a herniated disc.
-A bulging disc (protrusion) occurs when the disc annulus remains intact, but forms an outpouching that can press against the nerves.
-A true herniated disc (also called a ruptured or slipped disc) occurs when the disc annulus cracks or ruptures, allowing the gel-filled center to squeeze out.
-Sometimes the herniation is so severe that a free fragment occurs, meaning a piece has broken completely free from the disc and is in the spinal canal.
+A bulging disc (protrusion) occurs when the disc annulus remains intact but presses against the nerves.
+A true herniated (“ruptured” or “slipped”) disc occurs when the disc annulus cracks or ruptures, allowing the gel-filled center to escape.
+Sometimes the herniation is so severe that a piece breaks completely free from the disc and is in the spinal canal.

 Nurses can injure their backs while lifting patients.
 Brittney Wilson, BSN, RN (a.k.a.
 The Nerdy Nurse) offers tips to her profession for avoiding back injury.
-These include strengthening your back with exercise, use of good lifting techniques, getting help from co-workers, and making use of lifting equipment.
+These include strengthening your back with exercise.
+Use of good lifting techniques, get help from co-workers, and make use of lifting equipment.

-Because there are many causes of back pain, it is important for your doctor to do a thorough history and physical examination to determine if your back pain is being caused by a spinal disc problem.
+Because there are many causes of back pain, it is important for your doctor to do a thorough history and physical examination.
+The goal is to determine if your back pain is being caused by a spinal disc problem.
 Backache caused by muscle injury or pregnancy requires different remedies.
 Surgery is almost always not recommended.
 It is usually a last resort to stay A Bit More Healthy.